10-5-pursuit/lab-github/questions.md

 10. **Who acquired GitHub in 2018, and what impact did this acquisition have on the platform?**

    \`\`\`
+   Microsoft acquired GitHub in 2018 for $7.5 billion in Microsoft stock.
+This impacts the platforms tools such as project 'Paper Cut' which they hopes will help address some of the gripes that its developer-users might have with how GitHub works that the company itself hadn’t been planning to address in bigger product upgrades.
+The idea here is that GitHub can either help find workarounds, or this will become a feedback forum of its own to help figure out what it should be upgrading next on the site.
+Their main focus seems to be on customer retention by showing itself as a OpenSource supporter - "Previously anything MS was considered as commercial license but lately MS has opened up itself with a lot of technologies(like TypeScript), tools(like VSCode editor) and this is a bigger move to show their support and also embrace the technology that might become an option in the enterprise versions of code management."
    \`\`\`

 11. **What is a 'repository' in GitHub, and what are its key components?**

    \`\`\`

    \`\`\`

 11. **Explain the concept of 'branching' in GitHub.
 Why is it important for collaborative projects?**